 Carlino and Wilmott out, online wagering begins

-2019: The company began an online casino (Hollywood) available to those in PA.
+- 2019: The company launched an online casino in PA (Hollywood).
 Peter M. Carlino had acknowledged online was the coming thing, but had resisted entering that vertical during his tenure.

 Snowden refocuses company with Barstool buy-in